cosimameyer/cosimameyer.com/content/post/2022-09-18-curating-r-ladies-twitter-account-a-fun-ride/index.md

 |           	|                        	| Basic terms and concepts                                 	|
 |           	|                        	| BERT                                                     	|
 |           	| Goodbye                	|                                                          	|

--->
+{{< /detail-tag >}}

 I enjoy writing blog posts, so I also started writing my tweets like blog posts on my computer (it brings me into the writing mode.
-I used [NotePlan](https://noteplan.co) but any other program works as well).[^2]
+I used [NotePlan](https://noteplan.co) but any other program works as well).

 ![small_image](/images/single-blog/overview_curation_prep.png)
+{{< detail-tag "Alternative text" >}}  The image shows a snapshot of how I prepared for my curation week at R-Ladies.
+I wrote all the text in verbose, added already images to it (to have an idea of where they should end up), and also prepared alternative text for each visualization beforehand. {{< /detail-tag >}}

 I also used this time to already prepare all the alternative texts for the visualizations and verbose text for the GIFs.